useRbozeman/kaggle/index.md

 >- For kaggle competitions data comes well organized ( [csv](./trainhead.csv.txt) )
 >- Separate polyline from the rest of the data
 >- Create response variable
+>- Split training data into training and validation

 ---